Skip to main content

 • Clear.
 Use plain language and avoid legal jargon in employee handbooks and policies.
 Employees cannot follow rules they do not understand.

 • Simple.
 Avoid excess detail.
-Numerous details create too many issues for argument.
 Simple policy language allows employers to exercise discretion.

 • Reasonable.
 Use common sense when evaluating whether policies are fair.
 Fairness is a primary consideration for juries and judges evaluating legal claims brought by disgruntled employees.

 • Accessible.
 You must provide employees with copies of written policies.
-Employers should be able to demonstrate employee receipt and acknowledgment of policies with an authorization signed by the employee.
-You should review policies with employees at a minimum once a year.
+You should be able to demonstrate the employee had notice of the policies.

 • Supported by a business purpose.
 Connect every policy and procedure to a legitimate business justification.

 • Consistent with one another.
-Review employment policies as a whole to ensure they are consistent with one another.
+Review employment policies as a whole to ensure they are consistent.

 • Current.
 Failure to comply with new or amended laws may create additional exposure for employee litigation.